grant-sam03/Prosperity-Trading-Challenge/README.md

-Yes, absolutely.
-With the benefit of your direct prompts and the context of your final codebase, I can now write a much more accurate and compelling `README.md` file that truly reflects your journey and final strategies.

-Here is the revised, high-quality `README.md`:

----

 # IMC Prosperity Trading Challenge (Solo)

 This repository documents my participation in the IMC Prosperity Trading Competition, a five-round algorithmic trading simulation focused on market making, arbitrage, options pricing, and predictive modeling.
-Competing solo, I developed and refined nine distinct, fully-automated strategies, ultimately placing in the **Top 10 in Canada** out of over 19,000 teams globally.
+Competing solo, I developed and refined nine distinct, fully-automated strategies, ultimately placing in the **Top 10 in Canada** and ~300th overall out of over 19,000 teams globally, while competing solo against teams of 4.

 This document serves as a retrospective on my strategic evolution, detailing how each algorithm was conceived, tested, and adapted across the rounds to achieve its final, profitable state.